 So I’m an engineer, yeah?
 I started Googling that stuff to find out exactly how much danger I had put myself in.
 I began with some basic questions before moving on to the more advanced, scary details of it all.

 - Is passive smoking harmful?

-Yes, Yes, a thousand times yes!
+Yes, Yes, thousand times yes!
 Breathing in someone else’s cigarette smoke (passive smoking or secondhand smoking) can totally increase your risk of getting cancer among a ton of other health problems.
-It is also particularly harmful for children.
+It is also particularly harmful to children.

 - What happens to your body when you inhale passive smoke?

 Passive smoking is basically involuntary exposure to tobacco smoke.
 This second-hand smoke inhaled by passive smokers is a mixture of smoke exhaled by smokers (exhaust, people!) and smoke directly released from smouldering tobacco.
 It contains nicotine, as well every other carcinogen and toxin that affects regular smokers.

 - What are the effects of passive smoking?

 Existing scientific evidence about passive smoking shows us exactly how dangerous second-hand smoke really is.
 Here are some facts about passive smoking that I was able to dig up:

 ● Non-smokers exposed to second-hand smoke have an increased risk of lung cancer, about 20-30% higher than regular smokers